christopherjun979-source/PatternRecognition/README.md

 - `collect_data.py` — Script to gather and save custom hand coordinate datasets.
 - `train.py` — PyTorch script to train your neural network and export to ONNX.

-##Note that this is not accurate all the time, and will be updated in the future to increase the precision and accuracy
+## Note that this is not accurate all the time and will be updated in the future.